Stella Dallas (1925 film): Plot

-As described in a review in a 1925 film magazine, upon the suicide of his father who has embezzled funds, Stephen Dallas (Colman), reared in luxury, forsakes his sweetheart Helen (Joyce) and hides in a mill town.
+As described in a review in a 1925 film magazine, upon the suicide of his father who has embezzled funds, Stephen Dallas, reared in luxury, forsakes his sweetheart Helen and hides in a mill town.

-Lonely, he succumbs to the blandishments of Stella (Bennett).
+Lonely, he succumbs to the blandishments of Stella.
 For a while, their married life is happy, and a baby girl is born.
 Stella, however, never rises to Stephen's social level.
 She dresses gaudily, her ideas and tastes are crude, and her boon companion is a horseman of the coarse type.
 Stephen finally leaves her but agrees she can keep their child, Laurel.

 Years pass.
-Laurel (Moran) grows up.
+Laurel grows up.
 Stella comes to the realization that she is a drag on Laurel who takes after her father.
 Stifling her pride she agrees to a divorce so that Stephen can marry Helen, now a widow, to provide Laurel with a proper home and "mother," but Laurel refuses to leave her own mother.
-Stella, deciding that no sacrifice is too great for her daughter's happiness, hunts for her friend Ed (Hersholt), now a drunkard, and tells Laurel she is going to marry him.
+Stella, deciding that no sacrifice is too great for her daughter's happiness, hunts for her friend Ed, now a drunkard, and tells Laurel she is going to marry him.
 She sends her to visit her father and claims that she and Ed are going away for a year.

 Laurel resumes her romance with a fine young fellow and marries him, and Stella in the rain outside watches the ceremony and leaves weeping but happy that her sacrifice has not been in vain.